-Streaming wars: Sky slashes Neon pricing
+Streaming wars: Sky slashes Neon pricing - how it stacks up

 READ MORE:

-&bull Netflix poaches Spark Sport staffer as it opens Australia-NZ office
+• Netflix poaches Spark Sport staffer as it opens Australia-NZ office

 Sky will also have an eye on Netflix's recent move to open an Australia-NZ office, putting boots on the ground for the first time.
 The streaming giant has just released a rom-com set in New Zealand (the super syrupy Falling Inn Love) and there will likely be more local content to follow.